Employee training and skills

 50. Switch it up: This list is bonkers awesome but you know what, things change.
 Tik Tok is already five years old!
 So, remember to test out the new, switch it up and keep it fresh.

 Information overload definitely wasn’t part of the list, but we wanted to pack in enough to keep you going through the year and beyond!
-I think you noticed that we also couldn’t help ourselves but mention THRIVE LXP a couple of times.
+I think you noticed that we also couldn’t help ourselves but mention THRIVE Learning and Skills Platform a couple of times.
 That’s because, well, it really does make your life easier when encouraging all these good learning habits.
 So, if we've managed to pique your interest, we’d love to speak to you about how we can help, you can even request a demo to see how to bring all of this to life.